Night-Tech-Studios/Celestis2.0/README.md

 ### File Locations

-- Settings: `settings.json` in the app directory
+- Settings: persistent settings are stored in the OS user data directory (e.g. on Linux: ~/.config/<app>, on Windows: %APPDATA%\<app>).
+During development the app will also read `settings.json` in the repository root and attempt to migrate it to the user data directory on first run.
 - VRM files: Import from anywhere on your system

 ## Web / Mobile WebView build